Welcome or Title

 Special Retirement Supplement

 If you meet certain requirements, you will receive a Special Retirement Supplement which is paid as an annuity until you reach age 62.
-This supplement is somewhat similar to the Social Security benefit earned while you were employed by the Federal government.
+This supplement is fairly similar to the Social Security benefit earned while you were employed by the Federal government.
 However, since the formula for the Special Supplement assumes a working life of 40 years, each year of FERS service is worth one-fortieth of the estimated Social Security benefit.
 Therefore, the FERS Supplement is often significantly less than your Social Security benefits.
 The supplement ends at age 62 even if you elect to wait to apply for Social Security benefits.

 You may be eligible for a Special Retirement Supplement if you retire: